komalg1996/Project/README.md

 3. Run `npm i` Or `npm install`to install all dependencies
 4. Run `npm start` to start the application
 5. Visit `https://localhost:3000` to view the application For Front End
-6. Visit `https://localhost:8080` to view the application For Back End

 ## Thanks to all the contributors ❤️